svemyh/in-context-learning-vertexai/README.md

 ### Prerequisites

+The following setup guide is assuming the user is running linux, your system may differ slightly.
+If on windows, WSL (Windows Subsystem for Linux) is a good option.

 - Docker
 - Google Cloud account
 - Weights & Biases (WandB) account

-Also this repo is inteded setup on linux, your system may differ slightly.

 ### Vertex AI training run
 If someone (only 1 person on the team has to do this) already has set up the Vertex AI Infrastructure one simply needs to: